microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/5.png" />

-2. You can customize the plan in the following ways:
+2. You can customize the plan by editing the teams, setting field criteria, adding markers etc.

-   - Edit the teams you've selected (Team 1, Team 2) and their backlog level

-   - Set field criteria to further limit the work items that will appear on the plan

-   - Add markers to show important upcoming events on your timeline

-   - Customize the fields that display on the cards, similar to how you customize them for your Kanban or task board

    Here, we add the **Effort** field criteria.
 Only work items that contain the effort greater than 5 will appear in the Delivery Plan.